Torann/homestead/readme.md

 natdnshostresolver: off
 ```

+### Syncing Bug With Virtualbox

+Virtualbox 6 seems to have a known syncing issue on some host machines, to fix this you should add `type: smb` to any shared folders, this will use Samba instead of vboxsf mounting.
+Until Virtualbox fixes this issue we will have to use SMB.
+If using this solution you will also need to use the [Symbolic Links](#symbolic-links) settings below.

+**Note:** MacOS users that have never used folder type smb may need to do the following: **Open System Preferences** -> **Sharing** -> **Click Enable File Sharing** -> **Click "Share files and folders using SMB"**.
+From there you need to add your account / password to the "Windows File Sharing".
+This should enable your MacOS account to be used.

+This is not at all a solution I'm happy with, but it's the only one I can currently offer.

 #### Symbolic Links

 Virtualbox does not allow symlinks on shared folders for security reasons.
 To enable symlinks the following setting needs to be added to the `Homestead.yaml` configuration file: